What Is Plot? Definition and 3 Ways to Plot Your Story

 6. Tragedy

-Contrary to comedies, tragedy plot types show us our human failings and how they can be irreparably damaging.
+Contrary to comedies, a tragedy plot structure shows us our human failings and how they can be irreparably damaging.
 They usually follow a character with a major flaw or weakness that leads to their inevitable undoing.
 Often these are weaknesses that we can find within ourselves, which makes the protagonist’s downfall all the more resonant and compelling.

 The Great Gatsby is an example of a modern tragedy, in which the choices the protagonist thinks will lead him to the love of his life are the same choices that send him hurtling towards his ultimate collapse.
 Oscar Wilde’s Picture of Dorian Gray and the quintessential tragedy Romeo and Juliet are other stories that show the power of human limitation.